robotology/himrep/README_Caffe.md

 git clone https://github.com/BVLC/caffe.git

 In order to be able to link Caffe from an external project via CMake (as this application does) you should compile Caffe via CMake and not manually editing the Makefile.config.
-At present related instructions refer to this PR [Improved CMake scripts](https://github.com/BVLC/caffe/pull/1667), even if the PR has been merged in Caffe's master branch.
+At present related instructions refer to the PR 1667 [Improved CMake scripts](https://github.com/BVLC/caffe/pull/1667), even if the PR has been merged in Caffe's master branch.
 Generally you can do:

 cd caffe <br />
 mkdir build <br />